 Mercedes-Benz as a manufacturer is currently facing a class action lawsuit for their alleged use of cheat devices used in their BlueTEC diesel lineup.
 The Mercedes emissions cheating allegations center around the concealment of high levels of Nitrogen Oxides (NOx) emitted by these vehicles, exceeding federal regulations limiting greenhouses gases and more.
-Buyers and lessees paid a significant price for their vehicle with the understanding and belief that the vehicles were compliant with regulations when they were not.
+Buyers and lessees paid a significant price for their vehicle with the understanding and belief that the vehicles were compliant with regulations when they apparently were not.

 Concerns for Mercedes BlueTEC Vehicle Owners:

-– Despite the fact Mercedes has consistently denied any wrongdoing or that a cheat device was used in their vehicles, the manufacturer’s attempts to have the class action thrown out have repeatedly been rejected by the Court
+– Despite the fact Mercedes has consistently denied any wrongdoing or that a cheat device was used in their vehicles, the manufacturer’s repeated attempts to have the class action thrown out have repeatedly been rejected by the Court

 – The United States government has an active investigation into the Mercedes emissions program that remains ongoing

 – Mercedes has already faced over a billion dollars in fines and recall costs in Europe after German investigators found the company responsible for violations of EU emissions policies.
 That, in effect, provides a rather clear case for suspecting Mercedes BlueTEC emissions cheating here in the U.S.

-– Governmental investigations, and the class action cases that include the same emissions accusations, routinely require changes to the cars or trucks involved in the emissions scandal to bring them into compliance.
+– Governmental investigations, and the class action cases that include the same emissions cheating accusations, routinely require changes to the cars or trucks involved in the emissions scandal to bring them into compliance.
 These software updates, also known as “fixes,” are aimed at eliminating the manufacturer’s manipulation of the vehicle’s engineering.
-Unfortunately, the truth is that the history of how these software updates/fixes have affected the vehicle resulting in changes directly impacting the performance of the vehicles, including
+Unfortunately, the truth is that the history of how these software updates/fixes have affected the vehicle resulting in changes can directly impact the performance of the vehicles, including

 * Drops in MPGs (fuel economy)